vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataimport-findmember-method.md

 #### <a name="parameters"></a>Parâmetros
  `td`
  [in] O token de TypeDef para a classe ou interface que inclui o membro a ser pesquisado.
-Se esse valor for `mdTokenNil`, a pesquisa é feita para uma variável global ou a função global.
+Se esse valor for `mdTokenNil`, a pesquisa é feita para uma variável global ou uma função global.

  `szName`
  [in] O nome do membro a ser pesquisado.

  `pvSigBlob`
- [in] Um ponteiro para a assinatura de binários de metadados do membro.
+ [in] Um ponteiro para a assinatura binária metadados do membro.

  `cbSigBlob`
  [in] O tamanho em bytes do `pvSigBlob`.